winstonpuckett/lucifer/README.md

 This comes at the tradeoff of customizability.
 Lucifer is responsible for executing the data, which makes it harder to customize the tool should you have  a need to.
 If you find that you need to do something lucifer doesn't offer, there are a few options.

-### 1. Create an issue (Or even a pull request!)
+### 1. Create an issue (Or better yet, a pull request!)

-Remember, lucifer is still in alpha state.
-We may be missing features which would be a good idea to include in the final product.
-Use the [issue tab](https://github.com/winstonpuckett/lucifer/issues) in GitHub to create new feature requests.
+Lucifer may be missing features.
+Use the [issue tab](https://github.com/winstonpuckett/lucifer/issues) in GitHub to create new feature requests and connect with me about what you're looking for.

 ### 2. Consider whether it should be an integration test.